Part 3: Find & Fix Website Problems with this Post-Launch SEO Checklist

 Redesign with Confidence!

 We’re sharing our top SEO tips for avoiding digital marketing disaster during a website redesign.
 We explain the steps you need to take before, during, and after a relaunch to ensure your rankings, traffic, and conversions are preserved, and your new website is primed for success.
-We’re also providing helpful, downloadable checklists for each phase of the redesign process.
+We’re also providing helpful, downloadable checklists for each phase of the website redesign process.

 Previous post: Part 2: Make Your Website Launch Day a Success